Steffen-W/Import-LIB-KiCad-Plugin/README.md

 ![Screenshot_GUI](doc/Screenshot_GUI.png)

-The libraries to import must be located in the folder specified as **Folder of the library** to import".
+The libraries to import must be located in the folder specified as **Folder of the library** to import.
 After pressing Start, the libraries will be imported into the specified folder (**Library save location**).
 Provided that the paths have been [added correctly in KiCad](#including-the-imported-libraries-in-kicad), the parts can be used immediately in KiCad.
 If the libraries have not been imported correctly, a warning will indicate this.

 ## Including the imported libraries in KiCad
 To use the imported libraries from the plugin, you will need to add a couple entries to KiCad's path first to see them.